nickyiliwang0000/h/applied-javascript/js-superpowers-spread-rest-and-destructuring.md

 Remember, 'cause this might trip you up: When destructuring, the word on the **right hand** side of the assignment (in this case, `curry`) is the thing you want to destructure, and the words between the curly brackets on the **left hand** side (`type`, `side`, `spiciness`) are the properties you want to pull out of the object.

 Writing fewer lines of code is nice, but when might you use this yourself?
-Well, if you remember back to your API projects, chances are you were getting a big object back from the REST API that looked maybe something like this:
+One common example is when working with APIs in your projects; chances are you get a big object back from a REST API that looked maybe something like this:

 ```javascript
 // Let's say the JSON Object that we get back from our API looks like this: